CHN-beta/ovito/doc/manual/usage/particle_properties.rst

 OVITO provides a rich set of functions for modifying the properties of particles.
 These so-called *modifiers* will be introduced in more detail in a following section of this manual.
 But to already give you a first idea of the principle:
-The :ref:`Assign color <particles.modifiers.assign_color>` modifier function lets you assign a uniform color of your choice to all currently selected particles.
+The :ref:`particles.modifiers.assign_color` modifier function lets you assign a uniform color of your choice to all currently selected particles.
 It does that by setting the ``Color`` property of the particles to the given RGB value (if the ``Color`` property doesn't exist yet, it is automatically created).
 The subset of currently selected particles is determined by the ``Selection`` particle property: Particles whose ``Selection``